mtumilowicz/js-nodejs-websocket-workshop/README.md

             * If the server does not wish to accept this connection, it MUST return an appropriate HTTP error code (e.g., 403 Forbidden) and abort the WebSocket handshake
-* If the server chooses to accept the incoming connection, it MUST reply with a valid HTTP response indicating the following
-         * 101 response code, HTTP/1.1 101
-                                         Switching Protocols
-         * An |Upgrade| header field with value "websocket"
-         * A |Connection| header field with value "Upgrade"
-         * A |Sec-WebSocket-Accept| header field
 * the server considers
      the WebSocket connection to be established and that the WebSocket connection is in the OPEN state